flyteorg/flyte/rsts/deployment/cluster_config/general.rst

 Cluster Resources
 =================
-These are free-form key-value pairs used when filling in the templates that the admin feeds into its cluster manager.
+These are free-form key-value pairs used when filling the templates that the admin feeds into the process to sync kubernetes resources, known as cluster manager.

-The keys represent templatized variables in `cluster resource template YAML <:admin/sampleresourcetemplates>`__ and the values are what you want to see filled in.
+The keys represent templatized variables in `cluster resource template YAML <https://github.com/flyteorg/flyte/blob/1e3d515550cb338c2edb3919d79c6fa1f0da5a19/charts/flyte-core/values.yaml#L737,L760>`__ and the values are what you want to see filled in.

 In the absence of custom override values, ``templateData`` from the `FlyteAdmin config <https://github.com/flyteorg/flyte/blob/1e3d515550cb338c2edb3919d79c6fa1f0da5a19/charts/flyte-core/values.yaml#L719,L734>`__